-Floor Crossing in the Constitution of the People’s Republic of Bangladesh and other Legal Systems
+Floor Crossing in the Constitution of the People’s Republic of Bangladesh: A Comparative Legal Perspective

 Document Type : Original Article